vibrantvas/ai-automation-suite/CONTRIBUTING.md

 # Contributing to AI AUTOMATION SUITE

-First off, thank you for considering contributing to AI AUTOMATION SUITE!
+First off, thank you for considering contributing to the AI AUTOMATION SUITE!
 It's people like you that make this project such a great tool.

 ## Code of Conduct